Harlem (TV series)

-Harlem is an American comedy television series created and executive produced by Tracy Oliver.
-It premiered on Amazon Prime Video on December 3, 2021.
+Harlem is an American comedy television series created and executive produced by Tracy Oliver that aired on Amazon Prime Video from December 3, 2021, to February 6, 2025.
 In February 2022, the series was renewed for a second season, which premiered on February 3, 2023.
+In December 2023, the series was renewed for a third and final season, which premiered on January 23, 2025.

+It received generally favorable reviews by critics, earning nominations at the Black Reel Awards and NAACP Image Awards, both for direction and cast of actors.

 Synopsis

-The 10-episode series follows four girlfriends who met while attending New York University and are now in their thirties, living in Harlem, as they try to balance love, life, and their careers as working professionals.
+The series follows four female friends who met while attending New York University and are now in their thirties, living in Harlem, as they try to balance love, life, and their careers as working professionals.